joelaul/joelaul/README.md

 👀 I'm seeking opportunities in tech, media, and their intersection.
 I'm always in search of unlikely connections and ways of turning them into solutions.

-🗣️ If that's a good for your team, let's [hang!](http://joelaul.dev)
+🗣️ If that's a good fit for your team, let's [hang!](http://joelaul.dev)